-Our Board of Directors adopted a compensation policy for fiscal 2017 applicable to all of our non- employee directors that provided that each such nonemployee director received the following compensation for service on our Board of Directors:
+Our Board of Directors adopted a compensation policy for fiscal 2018 applicable to all of our non-employee directors that provided that each such non-employee director received the following compensation for service on our Board of Directors:

-- an annual cash retainer of \$45,000; - an additional annual cash retainer of \$30,000 for service as chairman of the Board of Directors; - an additional annual cash retainer of \$10,000 for service as a member of the Audit Committee (\$20,000 for service as the chairman of the Audit Committee), \$7,500 for service as a member of the Compensation Committee (\$15,000 for service as the chairman of the Compensation Committee), \$5,000 for service as a member of the Nominating / Corporate Governance Committee (\$12,000 for service as the chairman of the Nominating / Corporate Governance Committee (\$12,000 for service as the chairman of the Nominating / Corporate Governance committee), and \$5,000 for service as a member of the Science and Medical Technology Committee (\$10,000 for service as the Chairman of the Science and Medical Technology Committee); - upon first joining our Board of Directors, an automatic initial grant of an option to purchase 17,500 shares of our common stock and 4,375 RSUs; and - for each non-employee director whose term continues on the date of our annual meeting each year, an automatic annual grant of an option to purchase 10,000 shares of our common stock and 2,500 restricted shares of common stock.
+- an annual cash retainer of \$45,000; - an additional annual cash retainer of \$30,000 for service as chairman of the Board of Directors; - an additional annual cash retainer of \$10,000 for service as a member of the Audit Committee (\$20,000 for service as the chairman of the Audit Committee), \$7,500 for service as a member of the Compensation Committee (\$15,000 for service as the chairman of the Compensation Committee), \$5,000 for service as a member of the Nominating / Corporate Governance Committee (\$12,000 for service as the chairman of the Nominating / Corporate Governance committee), and \$5,000 for service as a member of the Science and Medical Technology Committee (\$10,000 for service as the Chairman of the Science and Medical Technology Committee); - upon first joining our Board of Directors, an automatic initial grant of an option to purchase 17,500 shares of our common stock and 4,375 RSUs; and - for each non-employee director whose term continues on the date of our annual meeting each year, an automatic annual grant of an option to purchase 10,000 shares of our common stock and 2,500 restricted shares of common stock.

 Each of the initial equity grants under our director compensation policy described above vests over a three year period following the date of grant, subject to the director continuing to provide services to us during such period.
 Each of the annual equity grants under our director compensation policy described above vests over a one year period following the date of grant, subject to the director continuing to provide services to us during such period.
-Upon a Change in Control (as defined in the Company's 2018 Equity Incentive Plan, as the same may be amended from time-to-time) in connection with which the service of a non-employee director as a member of the Board ceases, the vesting of all director awards then-held by such non-employee director sh all accelerate in full and become 100% vested upon the consummation of such Change in Control.
-There are no changes for the 2018 policy.
+Upon a Change in Control (as defined in the Company's 2018 Equity Incentive Plan, as the same may be amended from time-to-time) in connection with which the service of a non-employee director as a member of the Board ceases, the vesting of all director awards then-held by such non-employee director shall accelerate in full and become 100% vested upon the consummation of such Change in Control.